Are the miraculous gifts of the Holy Spirit for today?

 could say once he was with Jesus he would see face to face and he would

 know even as he was known.
-You can visit this author's site The Baptism
+You can visit an archive of this author's site The Baptism

-of the Holy Spirit, Part Two This charismatic scholar has many other indepth
+of the Holy Spirit, Part Three This charismatic scholar has many other indepth

 articles.
 I feel this one is outstanding.
 I personally don't believe in coaching